GSA/px-benefit-finder/README.md

 3. From the list of workflows on the left, choose the `Create release` workflow to run manually.
 4. On the right-hand side, you should see a "Run workflow" button.
 5. Use workflow from `Branch:main`
 6. Enter the tag/version you would like to publish.
 You may check the earlier versions published in the `Releases` sections by clicking on it on the right buttom of the repository.
+An example of our release tag is `v0.1.2.beta.1`.
 7. After completing the 5th and 6th steps, click the "Run workflow" button to trigger the workflow manually.
 8. Once the workflow runs successfully, a `draft pre-release` is created, automated release notes are generated and a `benefit-finder-module-*.tar.gz` file is output under the `assets` section of the release.
 9. Edit the `draft pre-release`, evaluate the notes and publish it as the `release` or `pre-release`.